 Lean From Japan to the United States

-The TPS principles concentrate on producing a product that is needed, when it is needed, and in the quantities needed.
-Therefore, all these factors insure that unnecessary product inventory can be eliminated.
-TPS is essentially a waste eliminating system and the principles of this system have proved to work toward the success of different types of industries all over the world.
-To take the definition a little further, TPS eliminates waste by reducing or minimizing suppler, customer, and internal variability.
+The TPS principles concentrate on producing a product that is needed, at the time it is needed, and in the quantities needed.
+Therefore, all these factors ensure that unnecessary product inventory can be eliminated.
+TPS is essentially a waste-eliminating system and the principles of this system have proved to work toward the success of different types of industries all over the world.
+To take the definition a little further, TPS eliminates waste by reducing or minimizing supplier, customer, and internal variability.

 5 Principles of Lean

 To be able to follow lean you must understand the lean principles.
 The five principles of lean can be described as:

 Principle 1: Always specify value from the customer's standpoint for each of the customer's product groups.

 In the sales world, whether you are in service or manufacturing, the customer should be the focus.
 If the customer changes, the products will need to change to accommodate them.
 If the customer needs faster delivery to satisfy demand, customer deliveries will ship faster.

 In the past, far too many companies spent time worrying about what was best for them instead of what was best for the customer.
 Now that the world economies are more global and competitive than ever, no customer should be left behind.

 Principle 2: Each step within the value stream of a product should be evaluated by how much it contributes to the creation of value.
 Non-value steps should be eliminated.